 Unlike conventional IT networks, OT systems were not first intended with cybersecurity in mind.
 Cybercriminals often find these systems appealing because they rely on outdated systems and lack modern security mechanisms.

-By combining IT and OT, the attack surface has been enlarged, and industrial control systems (ICS), as well as supervisory control and data acquisition (SCADA) systems, have been exposed to cyber vulnerabilities once contained inside IT networks.
+By combining IT and OT, the attack surface has been expanded, and industrial control systems (ICS) and supervisory control and data acquisition (SCADA) systems have been exposed to cyber vulnerabilities that were once contained within IT networks.

-Events such as the Colonial Pipeline ransomware that disrupted fuel supplies across the U.S. East Coast highlight how combining IT and OT systems without proper segmentation and OT resilience could expose vulnerabilities and cause preemptive shutdown.
+Events such as the Colonial Pipeline ransomware attack, which disrupted fuel supplies across the U.S. East Coast, highlight how combining IT and OT systems without proper segmentation and OT resilience can expose vulnerabilities and trigger preemptive shutdowns.

 Traditionally, OT systems were isolated from the internet and IT networks to reduce cybersecurity risks.
 However, as modern industrial environments adopt connected OT to IT for remote monitoring, predictive maintenance, cloud analytics, and much more, the increase in exposure to cyber threats is much larger than before.